Janmajayamall/ObliviousMessageRetrieval/README.md

     - `level`: Enables levelled implementation.
 This should be enabled when testing performance.
     - `precomp_pvw`: Combination of `level` with `precomp_pvw` will give the best performance if there are more than 8 no. of cores available.
 However, `precomp_pvw` comes with additonal assumptions mentioned in [PVW Precompute](#pvw-precompute).
 3. The program performs best on x86 machines with AVX512IFMA instruction set.
+4. OMR has high memory requirement.
+Depending on no. of cores used, it phase 1 can easily exceed 20GB and phase 2 can exceed 100GB.
    <br></br>

 First run setup